-Goop Just Clapped Back At One Of Its Biggest Critics, But This Doctor Says She Won’t Stop
+This Doctor Says Gwyneth Paltrow’s Goop Promotes Bullshit.
+Goop Just Clapped Back.

 But Gunter said she didn’t understand Gundry’s letter, since she’s never written about him aside from one seven-word mention of his work.
 “I was shocked to see Gundry mansplaining science to me,” she said.
 “I have four board certifications.
 I was a doctor when I was 23.”

-She also questioned why Goop singled her out of all its other critics, from Stephen Colbert to Jezebel.
+She also questioned why Goop singled her out from all its other critics, from Stephen Colbert to Jezebel.
 “I’m just a chick with a blog,” she said.

 Timothy Caulfield, author of Is Gwyneth Paltrow Wrong About Everything?: When Celebrity Culture and Science Clash, praised Gunter for holding Goop accountable.